signalpoint/angular-drupal/README.md

 # Intro

-This Angular module makes it easy to `read/write` entity data `to/from` Drupal, as well as handling user authentication and registration.
+This Angular module makes it easy to `read/write` entity data `to/from` Drupal, handles user authentication and registration, and makes it easy to retrieve JSON data from Views.

 Here's a very *simple* Angular app that loads `node # 123` from Drupal and then displays the node's title (via an `alert`):